sjd69/Applied_Cryptography/phase3-init/doc/usage.md

  - Enter the src directory containing `KeyGen.class`
  - Type `java KeyGen`

-The application will output a public and private key pair
+The application will output a public and private key pair.
+The public key will need copied to the group server (on first usgae) and private key will need copied to the client for login.

 ## Running MyClient
 First, run both the GroupServer and the FileServer in seperate terminals as stated above.